-Year 7 admissions (normal point of entry Year 7).
+(i) Reception admissions (normal point of entry)

-The admission arrangements outlined within this section apply to children starting in Year 7 for the first time in 2022/2023.
-The published admission number (PAN) for this year group is 120.
+The admission arrangements outlined within this section apply to children starting in the Reception Year for the first time in 2021/2022.
+The published admission number (PAN) for this year group is shown in the school list at Section 3 and in the Starting School guide for parents.
+The closing date for application is 15 January 2021.
+Allocation results will be notified on National Offer Day (16 April 2021).
+The admission authority follows Bournemouth, Poole and Christchurch Council's coordinated primary admissions scheme.

-Allocation results will be notified on I March 2022.
-UTC Plymouth participates in Plymouth City Council's coordinated secondary admissions scheme available at www.plymouth.gov.uk/schooladmissions" <a href="www.plymouth.gov.uk/schooladmissions" www.plymouth.gov.uk/schooladmissions.
-Late applications (i.e. applications received before the first day of term in September, but not made in time to enable the Local Authority to offer a place on National Offer Day) will be processed by the Local Authority after all on-time applications have been process, which will unfortunately reduce the chances of the child being offered a place.
+Late applications (i.e. applications from 16 January 2021 until the first day of term in September 2021, but not made in time to enable the Local Authority to offer a place on National Offer Day) will be processed by the Local Authority after all on-time applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
 Parents are therefore strongly advised to submit their applications on time.